-In January 2017, the Compensation Committee reviewed the 2016 performance of our Chief Executive Officer, Stephen C. Taylor, along with the competitive pay information provided in the Compensation Consultant's report, in setting Mr. Taylor's base salary for 2017.
-In 2017 Mr. Taylor's base salary was in the 52nd percentile of the Company's peer group according to data compiled by the Company's Compensation Consultants.
-In connection with that review, the Committee modestly increased the base salary of Mr. Taylor from \$560,000 in 2016 to \$576,800, for 2017, an increase of approximately 3%.
-The increase was made in recognition of Mr. Taylor's leadership and contributions to the Company's strong 2016 financial and operational results, which included:
+In January 2018, the Compensation Committee reviewed the 2017 performance of our Chief Executive Officer, Stephen C. Taylor, along with the competitive pay information provided in the Compensation Consultant's report, in setting Mr. Taylor's base salary for 2018.
+Based on that review, the Committee increased the base salary of Mr. Taylor from \$576,800 to \$594,100, an increase of 3%.